 --> Comfy Dresses

 - My whole life I have been a fairly big tomboy.
 As a child, I actually cried over having to wear dresses to church and thought they were the silliest things to wear.
-Now, as an 'adult', I have to admit that while I am a tomboy in actions, in dress I am a frilly silly girl.
+Now, as an 'adult', I have to admit that, while I am a tomboy in actions, in dress I am a frilly girl.
 I love dresses.
 They can be well fitted and meant to impress, but they can also be relaxed, comfortable, and still flattering.
 Skirts can be wonderful too, but some days I just need something flowing over me and nothing pinching.
 Dresses are perfect for days where a lady cannot handle something against her stomach.
 And, of course, they are always in fashion and come in many varieties.
 Best of all, I have always found it easy to find cute/flattering dresses at local thrift stores.
-I've got at least ten dresses that I got for around five bucks each and I always get compliments on them.
+I've got at least ten dresses for less than $5 each, and I always get compliments on them.
 I think its because dresses are more about how they fit 'you', and not so much about the newest/most expensive/trendiest types.
 So try and find something that fits your style and your mean body!

 --> Yoga Pants

 - The yoga pant craze that has swept the country/world has been an awesome benefit for many reasons.
-First off, in relation to what I'm writing, they are incredibly comfortable pants that do not constrict the abdomen or put any stiff pressure anywhere.
+First off, properly sized/fitted yoga pants are incredibly comfortable and do not constrict the abdomen/pinch anywhere.
+There bands tend to be wide, which helps to distribute the pressure across the waist and a tender belly.
 But there is more than that.
 They are relatively cheap, they are all the comfort of sweat pants without the negative perceptions, and they are incredibly flattering of a woman's body.
 On top of that, any age group can wear them and still look fabulous.
-And, unlike leggings, you do not need to worry about 'showing too much' (or at least a more modest dresser like myself would not!).
+And, compared to leggings, they tend to be a little less form fitting (which can be better for certain situations/settings).
 Whether I'm bloated or in pain, these babies are perfect.

 --> Pajama Jeans

-- I will first admit that I have never tried these things, so I cannot say what they are like from personal experience.
-However, I have had these recommended to me by other women who think they're amazing.
+- I will admit that I have never tried these things, so I cannot personally say what they are like.
+However, I have had these recommended to me by other women, and they think they're amazing.
 They give the appearance of real jeans while fitting more loose and have 'pajama' fabric.
 I would love to give them a try for curiosity's and comfort's sake.
-My advice is to remember that these run small (size-wise) and make sure to wash them inside out
+My advice is to remember that these run small (size-wise) and make sure to wash them inside out.

 --> Loose Underwear

-- Sometimes a woman can attribute pain from tightness to her pants when, in fact, at least part of it could be coming from the underwear she wears.
-This might sound silly, but after I first became suspicious of my fitted panties for causing problems, I tried some different options and was surprised to find that what I wore under my pants had a real affect.
+- Sometimes a woman can attribute pain to tightness of her pants when, in fact, at least part of it could be coming from the underwear she wears.
+This might sound silly, but after I first became suspicious of my fitted panties for causing problems, I tried some different options.
+I was surprised to find that what I wore under my pants had a real effect.
 I have changed the kind of undergarments I buy (staying away from tougher bands and aiming for stretchier/higher quality fabrics).
 Remember to stick with cotton, avoid bands that cling tightly, and to get the proper size.
 What does this have to do with fashion?
 Well, I personally like having cute underwear and try not to buy 'old lady garments' or 'parachute panties'.
-There are plenty of fashionable/comfortable bikini/thong styles out there, but remember not to get them tight or stiff, and get the proper size.
+There are plenty of fashionable/comfortable bikini/thong styles out there, but remember not to get them tight or stiff, and always buy the right size.